vanHeemstraSystems/making-of-frame/300/600/README.md

 # 600 - Create the root .gitignore file

-Inside the root of the repository https://github.com/creations-global/frame, create a file called ```czrc``` with the following content:
+Inside the root of the repository https://github.com/creations-global/frame, create a file called ```.gitignore``` with the following content:

 ```
 *.log